splashkit/programming-arcana-cpp/Text.en/01-Progams-Procedures.md

 ![The different options for adding comments in C/C++ code.](./bin/syntax-out/cpp/lvl1/comment.png){#fig:figComments width=600px}

 ## Wrap Up ##
+Now that we have covered all of these concepts, lets see how to put them together to make a small program to play out a scene using images and sound effects: much like a simple comic.
+Use the following steps to help you approach the problem:

+1. Plan out your comic

-With these concepts it is possible to create small programs that script some actions.
-With SplashKit that includes creating programs that draw pictures to the screen.
+This chapter has outlined many new concepts that will set the foundation for developing a good understanding of programming.
+Using these concepts it is possible to create small programs that script some actions.
+For example, with SplashKit you can create programs that draw pictures to the screen and play sound effects.

+Watch the following videos that will show you some of the procedures you can call in
+* Drawing shapes to the screen
+* Loading and drawing images
+* Loading and playing sound effects

 Watch this video on the artefacts for drawing that we have provided in SplashKit.